ANALYSIS-Could the U.S. delay Obamacare's mandate for individuals, too?

 The U.S. Treasury said late on Tuesday it would grant businesses with 50 or more workers a one-year reprieve from having to provide health coverage to full-time staff.

-The move appeared to ease the concerns of major companies about being ready to meet new reporting regulations in time for a Jan.
+The move appeared to ease the concerns of major companies about being ready in time for a Jan.
 1 deadline.
 But it raised new questions on whether Obama's signature domestic policy is unraveling or falling prey to fears about the Democratic Party's election prospects next year.

 "It does represent the inability of the administration to implement the law as planned," said Robert Blendon of the Harvard School of Public Health.
 "The big question now is whether they're still going to require individuals to pay a penalty if they don't obtain coverage, if they're not going to require it of businesses."